 RNL acquires Converge, the digital marketing agency for higher education, serving more than 100 institutions and 300 programs.
 The strategic acquisition enhances RNL’s existing solutions for digital marketing for enrollment and fundraising, as well as its solutions for adult, online, and graduate student enrollment.

-Today’s Ruffalo Noel Levitz team operates from offices throughout the United States and abroad.
+Today’s RNL team operates from offices throughout the United States and abroad.
 The firm is owned by Summit Partners, Quad Partners, and its management team, and is directed by an eight-member board of directors.